-- Unless an Order expressly sets out an invoicing schedule, if Customer is purchasing Ubuntu Advantage Services directly from Canonical, Customer will pay the Fees at the time of Customer's Order.
-If Customer is purchasing BootStack Services directly from Canonical, Customer will pay the Fees monthly, in arrears, in accordance with the Order.
+- Unless an Order expressly sets out an invoicing schedule, if Customer is purchasing Ubuntu Advantage Services directly from Canonical, Canonical will invoice Customer for the Fees at the time of Customer's Order.
+If Customer is purchasing BootStack Services directly from Canonical, Canonical will invoice Customer for the Fees monthly, in arrears, in accordance with the Order.
 Fees will be due within 30 days from the date of invoice.
 If Customer is purchasing Services through Canonical's reseller, Customer shall pay the Fees in accordance with the reseller's process and the terms of this Clause 6 will not otherwise apply.

 - If an Order specifies an amount due for travel expenses, Customer will pay such amount on a fixed fee basis.
 If Customer requests a change to the timing of Canonical's performance of the Services after the timing is agreed, Customer will also be responsible for reimbursing Canonical any non-recoverable travel expenses incurred by Canonical (or Canonical's partner) with respect to the originally agreed performance timing.